 He had his credit card rejected at the car rental counter in Los Angeles in 2000.

-Why, you could draw a parallel to no room at the inn with that credit card being unaccepted.
+Why, you could draw a parallel to no room at the end with that credit card being unaccepted.

 Because you could say that Joseph simply forgot to guarantee the reservation on his credit card.

-This is gonna be people are gonna be crying so much reading this, the paper's ink will stain and they'll not be able to finish the whole story because the words will run together in a pool of black.
+People are going to be crying so much reading this, the paper's ink will stain and they'll not be able to finish the whole story because the words will run together in a pool of black.

 Well, some from crying, some from laughing.